 According Sir John Watney in his book SOME ACCOUNT OF THE HOSPITAL OF ST. THOMAS OF ACON from 1892 , the great abbey of St. Thomas the Martyr in Dublin said to have belonged, originally, to the order of the Knights of St. Thomas; it, however, afterwards became a house of Augustinian canons of the order of St. Victor.
 Gilbert Marshal l, Earl of Pembroke, made a grant of lands in Kilkenny, in Ireland, to the knights and brethren of the house of St. Thomas the Martyr of Acon, and also to the house of St. John the Baptist at Kilkenny.
 This grant, and one from Fulk de Villars to the same knights and brethren, dated May, 1219, of a carucate of land, with a fit and convenient place at Pinam for building a church and houses there, and timber from the wood at Gressey, sufficient for building the church and house, for cooking and other uses, also the site of his mill at Dignac, which they had built, or were about to build, and of which he and his heirs possessed the half and they possessed the other half, and also common of pasture in wood and meadow for their greater and lesser beasts; and also a grant from Edmund Bret, Lord of Karikmagriffyn, to the knights and brethren of the same house, living at St. John in Karikmagriffyn, of all his right and claim to tenements in Karikmagriffyn, were confirmed by King Edward I , by charter dated at Westminster on the 5th June, in his 17th year, 1287, in consideration of a fine of five marks.

 It never had more than four houses, and its operations in the Holy Land were hindered by their poverty.
 The most important house of the order was that founded in London in the 1220s, on the site of Thomas Becket’s birth.
-Bishop Tanner, in his Notitia, quoted in Dugdale’s Monasticon, vol. VI, p.
+Thomas Tanner, Bishop of St. Asaph, an English antiquary and prelate, in his Notitia, quoted in Dugdale’s Monasticon, vol. VI, p.
 645, gives the following account of this hospital.
 He says: "On the north side of Cheapside, London, in the parish of St Mary Colechurch, was founded by Thomas Fitz Theobald de Helles, and Agnes his wife, sister to Thomas Becket, Archbishop of Canterbury, in the latter end of the reign of King Henry the II, an hospital to the honour of the Blessed Virgin and the said Archbishop, now styled Saint and Martyr.
 It was built upon houses and lands formerly belonging to Gilbert Becket, father to the Archbishop, and where in his famous son was born.
 This hospital consisted of a Master and several Brethren, professing the rule of St. Augustin, but were of a particular order which was about this time instituted in the Holy Land, Militae Hospitalis St. Thomae Martyris Cantuariensis de Acon, being a branch of the Templars.”

 The order originally consisted of a chapel served by Augustinian canons, and performed charitable and devotional duties, including hospital and ransom work.
 However, by 1228, the order was militarized by Peter of Roches, bishop of Winchester.
 In 1236, Pope Gregory IX instructed the order to follow the Rule of the Teutonic Order and carry out both military and hospitaller functions.